W1ldPo1nter/django-queryable-properties/docs/common/subquery.rst

    selection of all primary key values.
    If the primary key isn't populated, a ``SubqueryObjectProperty``'s getter will assume that no fields have been populated and perform a query to populate them all.
-   This would render the initial selection of the otherfields useless.
+   This would render the initial selection of the other fields useless.

 In ``.values()`` or ``.values_list()`` queries, the property behaves like a foreign key again.
 If it is requested via one of these methods, only the subquery object's primary key will be retrieved.